How to sell digital products with Stripe

 1. Stripe does not handle digital product delivery

-Stripe can charge a customer but it won’t automatically deliver digital files on purchase.
+Stripe can charge a customer, but it won’t automatically deliver digital files on purchase.

 There is no built-in way to: